rasundsbak/rtd-tutorial/docs/source/002_timetable.rst

 Everybody must bring
 -----------------------
 * A laptop
 * A smartphone with `this Authenticator <https://www.microsoft.com/nb-no/security/mobile-authenticator-app>`_.
+Tested and ready for use.

 Before lunch
 -------------